govenius/pdata/docs/index.rst

 :code:`data_selector()`), and live plotting (with :code:`monitor_dir()`).

-Pdata does *not* aim to be a fully featured plotting and analysis library, however.
+Pdata does *not* aim to be a fully-featured plotting and analysis library.
 Instead, we implement **easy-to-use export capabilities of parsed data to other Python and non-Python tools** (see :ref:`Analyzing with other tools <analyzing_with_other_tools>`).

+Below you find a short guide to using the most important features of pdata.
+You can find the same content in an interactive Jupyter notebook format under the :code:`examples` directory.
+For more detailed documentation of each function, see the :doc:`API page
+</api>`

 .. note:: The only requirement for the framework used to control the
           instruments is that the framework needs to be able to return